markusiki/PlantWateringApp/README.md

 This project is for controlling and monitoring an automatic plant watering process, run by Raspberry Pi.
 It aims to help users maintain optimal soil moisture levels for their plants by automating the watering process.
 The system uses soil moisture sensors to monitor the moisture levels and a water pump and solenoid valves to deliver water to the plants as needed.

-The project consists of a React/TypeScript frontend and a Python/Flask backend.
+The project consists of a React/TypeScript frontend, a Python/Flask backend, and a Node.js BFF (Backend for Frontend) layer.
 The frontend provides a user-friendly interface for monitoring and controlling the watering system, while the backend handles the logic for reading sensor data, controlling the water pump and solenoid valves, and managing user authentication.
+The BFF layer serves as an intermediary that handles authentication tokens, user management, and provides a secure proxy to the IoT devices.

 The system supports different watering methods:
 - **Manual Watering**: Users can manually trigger watering for each plant.